 Why Use Metrics to Evaluate Employee Performance?

-Strong metrics will foster decision-making grounded in data, helping you identify top-performers and those who are struggling.
-You’ll then promote the most qualified people, offer raises when appropriate, and allocate resources more effectively.
-Rather than making talent management decisions based on subjective evaluations, you’ll be using objectivity to guide your choices.
+- Strong metrics also foster decision-making grounded in data, helping you identify top-performers and those who are struggling.
+You can promote the most qualified people, offer raises when appropriate, and allocate resources more effectively.

 1. Task and Project Completion